creativeaura/eu-cookie-opt-in/README.md

 EU - Cookie Opt in-out
 ================

 This Cookie scripts will give you a user interface where visitors can optin or out to allow your website to user cookies.
+(An inspiration from BT.com)

 An optimized mobile version is also coming soon.